National Security Agency: Fourth Amendment encroachment

 In a declassified document it was revealed that 17,835 phone lines were on an improperly permitted "alert list" from 2006 to 2009 in breach of compliance, which tagged these phone lines for daily monitoring.
 Eleven percent of these monitored phone lines met the agency's legal standard for "reasonably articulable suspicion" (RAS).

-The NSA tracks the locations of hundreds of millions of cellphones per day, allowing it to map people's movements and relationships in detail.
+The NSA tracks the locations of hundreds of millions of cell phones per day, allowing it to map people's movements and relationships in detail.
 The NSA has been reported to have access to all communications made via Google, Microsoft, Facebook, Yahoo, YouTube, AOL, Skype, Apple and Paltalk, and collects hundreds of millions of contact lists from personal email and instant messaging accounts each year.
-It has also managed to weaken much of the encryption used on the Internet (by collaborating with, coercing or otherwise infiltrating numerous technology companies to leave "backdoors" into their systems), so that the majority of encryption is inadvertently vulnerable to different forms of attack.
+It has also managed to weaken much of the encryption used on the Internet (by collaborating with, coercing, or otherwise infiltrating numerous technology companies to leave "backdoors" into their systems) so that the majority of encryption is inadvertently vulnerable to different forms of attack.

 Domestically, the NSA has been proven to collect and store metadata records of phone calls, including over 120 million US Verizon subscribers, as well as intercept vast amounts of communications via the internet (Upstream).
 The government's legal standing had been to rely on a secret interpretation of the Patriot Act whereby the entirety of US communications may be considered "relevant" to a terrorism investigation if it is expected that even a tiny minority may relate to terrorism.
 The NSA also supplies foreign intercepts to the DEA, IRS and other law enforcement agencies, who use these to initiate criminal investigations.
 Federal agents are then instructed to "recreate" the investigative trail via parallel construction.

-The NSA also spies on influential Muslims to obtain information that could be used to discredit them, such as their use of pornography.
+The NSA also spies on influential Muslim societies to obtain information that could be used to discredit them, such as their use of pornography.
 The targets, both domestic and abroad, are not suspected of any crime but hold religious or political views deemed "radical" by the NSA.
 According to a report in The Washington Post in July 2014, relying on information provided by Snowden, 90% of those placed under surveillance in the U.S. are ordinary Americans and are not the intended targets.
 The newspaper said it had examined documents including emails, text messages, and online accounts that support the claim.